BinaryBeast007/browser-password-decryptor/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Browser Password Decryptor is designed to extract and decrypt saved passwords from popular web browsers and send them as an email attachment.
-It provides a convenient way to retrieve passwords saved in browsers like Chrome, Brave, Edge, Firefox and Safari, and securely send them to a designated email address.
+It provides a convenient way to retrieve passwords saved in browsers like Chrome, Brave, Edge, Firefox and Opera, and securely send them to a designated email address.
 Please note that this tool should only be used for educational and ethical purposes, and any unauthorized use may violate privacy laws and regulations.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>